 - Confirm that the injury is secondary to prolonged focal pressure.

-- Rule out differential diagnoses of decubitus ulcers that may need additional workup.
+- Consider differential diagnoses of decubitus ulcers that may need additional workup.

 - Evaluate for predisposing factors, such as: